-The details now submitted for approval are for a scheme of development comprising a mix of detached, semi-detached and terraced houses (11 types of residential units), with the houses being two stories in height.
-The increase in the number of units on this part of the site has been achieved by replacing 9 detached houses with semi detached or terraced houses.
-Therefore, the mix of residential units now includes a greater range of sizes and house types than the previous approval of matters.
+The details now submitted for approval are for a scheme of development comprising a mix of detached, semi-detached and terraced houses, with the houses being two stories in height.
+The total number of units proposed accords with the planning permission in principle granted for this part of the site and the mix of residential units includes a range of sizes and house types.
 The layout reflects the surrounding area, which is generally characterised by detached, semi-detached and terraced houses of a mix of single and two-storey.
 The range of house types proposed would give a variation of architectural form to the development, which coupled with the orientation and layout of the buildings, would give a degree of variety of appearance to the development.
 The architecture of the proposed houses is of a traditional pitched roof form.
 It should be ensured that the use of render is the predominant wall finish as this would respect the built form of other housing developments in Wallyford.
 A condition can be imposed on a grant of approval of matters specified in conditions for the proposed development to address these matters of wall finishes.

 The proposed layout is broadly consistent with the layout shown in the Design Concept docketed to planning permission in principle 14/00903/PPM.
-The houses would be erected on a raised area of ground that has been designed to tie in with the adjacent spine road that is under construction.
-The raised area of ground is higher than that of the land to the north including the A198 public road.
-Notwithstanding, due to their positions and building height and with the proposed tree planting to the north the proposed houses, due to their positioning on the application site and by virtue of their height, size and scale, would not appear incongruous in their landscape setting.
+The houses due to their positioning on the application site and by virtue of their height, size and scale, would not appear incongruous in their landscape setting.
 This coupled with the proposed landscaping would ensure a visually attractive and cohesive development, with the proposed houses visible but not appearing intrusive in their surroundings.
 The other components of the proposed development would not be harmful to the character and appearance of the area.